 Crohn’s is included in a larger group of illnesses known as inflammatory bowel diseases.
 It can appear anywhere along the gastrointestinal tract, from the mouth to the anus.
 It is typically found in the distal small bowel and colon.
 Crohn’s can also develop anywhere in the intestinal tract, making it difficult to diagnose and treat.

 Over time, ulcerations, or small sores, will develop and extend through the layers of your intestinal tract.
 This can cause severe complications such as:

 - fistulas, or abnormal tunneling between two different sections of the gastrointestinal tract

-- anal fissures (painful tears in the skin around the anal area)
+- anal fissures, which are painful tears in the skin around the anal area

 - ulcers of the gastrointestinal tract

 - malabsorption, not being able to absorb nutrients, leading to weight loss

 Symptoms of Crohn’s vary depending on the severity of the disease and the location of the inflammation.
 All people with Crohn’s experience severe abdominal pain and cramping during a severe episode.
 Other symptoms can include:

 Because Crohn’s affects the immune system, symptoms can also be found outside your gastrointestinal tract and can include: